eleccoin/eleccoin/CONTRIBUTING.md

 ### Work in Progress Changes and Requests for Comments

-If a pull request is not to be considered for merging (yet), please prefix the title with [WIP] or use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.
+If a pull request is not to be considered for merging (yet), please prefix the title with [WIP] or use [Tasks Lists](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#task-lists) in the body of the pull request to indicate tasks are pending.

 ### Address Feedback

 At this stage, one should expect comments and review from other contributors.
-You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.
+You can add more commits to your pull request by committing them locally and pushing to your fork.

-Note: Code review is a burdensome but important part of the development process, and as such, certain types of pull requests are rejected.
-In general, if the **improvements** do not warrant the **review effort** required, the PR has a high chance of being rejected.
-It is up to the PR author to convince the reviewers that the changes warrant the review effort, and if reviewers are "Concept NACK'ing" the PR, the author may need to present arguments and/or do research backing their suggested changes.
+You are expected to reply to any review comments before your pull request is merged.
+You may update the code or reject the feedback if you do not agree with it, but you should express so in a reply.
+If there is outstanding feedback and you are not actively working on it, your pull request may be closed.

+Please refer to the [peer review](#peer-review) section below for more details.

 ### Squashing Commits